Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 Sleepopolis may earn a commission on sales through our affiliate links in this article.
 This commission allows us to run our testing lab and continue to bring our readers the most comprehensive information on sleep and related products.
 See our disclosures.

-According to Sleepopolis Director of Sleep Health Dr. Shelby Harris, side sleepers need lots of pressure relief at their hips and shoulders, where they place the majority of their weight.
+According to one of Sleepopolis’ medical advisors, Dr. Shelby Harris, side sleepers need lots of pressure relief at their hips and shoulders, where they place the majority of their weight.
 Mattresses with plenty of cushioning, sinkage, and body contouring can help prevent pain, while strong, supportive cores can promote proper spinal alignment.

 What We Looked for in the Best Mattress for Side Sleepers

 • Pressure Relief: We tested each bed using a specialized mat that senses pressure.
 The mat translates the results into a graphic using thermal imaging to show where pressure is building on the body when we lie in different sleep positions.
 Areas displaying blue and green indicate low pressure, while areas displaying yellow and red indicate high pressure.
-Because side sleepers need more pressure relief than back sleepers and stomach sleepers, we only included beds that scored at least a 4.5 out o 5 in this category.
+Because side sleepers need more pressure relief than back sleepers and stomach sleepers, we only included beds that scored at least a 3.8 out of 5 in this category.
+And the majority of the mattresses here scored a 4 or higher.

 • Firmness and feel: We generally steer side sleepers toward soft to medium-firm beds to ensure they’re getting enough contouring around their sensitive joints.
 The beds in this roundup range in feel, but they’re all soft enough to be comfortable when you lie on your side.
 Several of them also come in several different firmnesses.